Last Upated: January 11, 2023

 Also, don’t forget that through the state’s Advanced Opportunities program, every public school student in Idaho is allocated $4,125 to use in grades 7-12.
 These funds can be used for dual credits, Advanced Placement Exam fees, professional certifications, workforce training, or other qualified expenses.

-Illinois has fairly flexible open enrollment laws.
-In many cases, you can visit multiple schools and select the one best for you.
-Illinois parents may be able to choose any traditional public school within their district but should check with their local district to find out more.
+Illinois has limited open enrollment laws.
+In some cases, parents can visit multiple schools and select the one best for their child.
+Illinois families should check with their local district to see if it is an option to transfer schools within their district.
 In general, Illinois families cannot transfer to public schools outside their district.
+In the limited cases where a transfer to another district is possible, families may be charged fees.

 For a real-world example of the transfer process, check out the application materials for intradistrict transfers in the Community Consolidated School District 15.

 In Indiana, parents have restricted open enrollment.
 What this means is that Indianapolis Public Schools requires schools within the district to allow transfers.
 And in other districts, students can request to transfer to any public school of choice, provided the school has a policy allowing for open enrollment.
-For a real-world example, check out Noblesville Schools’ transfer process.
+75,000 students participated in interdistrict open enrollment in 2021!

 In particular, parents can request that their child transfer to another district if there are crowded conditions at their current school or if another school district offers curriculum important to their child’s vocational aspirations.
 If you would like to participate in open enrollment, contact your local district to learn more.

 Currently, some school districts in Kansas may allow open enrollment.
 Since districts currently set their own open enrollment policies in Kansas, parents should check with their local school district for more information.
+For a real-world example, check out Shawnee Mission School District’s transfer policies.
 When a student participates in open enrollment, the two school districts must work out a transportation plan to share costs amongst themselves.

 Open enrollment will soon be expanding in Kansas!
 A bill passed in 2022 will allow students to transfer to any public school district with the room to take them, starting in 2024.

 Open enrollment is a valuable school choice.
 Just remember to ask the deadline and application process for any public school district you are interested in transferring into.
-For example, open enrollment in Scott County Schools takes place in early January each year for the upcoming fall.
-Additionally, keep in mind that high school students who transfer may be required to wait a year before participating in athletics at their new school.
+For example, open enrollment in Fayette County Public Schools usually takes place after spring break each year.
+Additionally, keep in mind that Kentucky high school students who transfer may be required to wait a year before participating in athletics at their new school.

 If you live in Jefferson County, note that the large district’s assignment plan will be dramatically changing starting in the 2023-2024 school year.
 “Choice zones” will be established to give families more options near their homes and expand magnet offerings.